 What’s bigger than a swallow — and brings just as good news?
 Gray whales, Washington’s biggest sign of spring.
 The resident gray whales are back in Whidbey and Camano Island waters once again.
 The Orca Network’s Whale Sighting Network received its first report of a North Puget Sound Gray Whale on Feb.
 4, and in the…More

 There are winners and losers as the Elwha dam removal project underway transforms the Olympic Mountain watershed.

 Running 45 miles from its origins in the snow fields of the Olympics, the Elwha reaches the saltwater of the Strait of Juan de Fuca, where a new world is unfolding.

 With the Elwha Dam gone as of just about a year ago, and Glines Canyon Dam nearly 2/3 down, silt and sediment, wood, leaves, sticks and other organic material long trapped behind the dams is cutting loose.

 Some of it is banked in soft slumping heaps along the river banks, and even the deepest pools in the river have filled in.
 And some sediment is making it all the way to the near shore at the river mouth.

 Where, researchers tracking sediment transport by the river before, during and after dam removal could tell you, a kelp Armageddon is underway.
 “It’s amazing,” said Helen Berry, Marine Ecologist with the state Department of Natural Resources.More

+Artist Alden Mason helped us see the landscapes of the Northwest in a new way.
+Even its most familiar features, from trees to salmon.
 Mason died last month, and when I wrote his obituary, arrangements for a service had not yet been settled.
 But the Foster/White Gallery which represented Mason, 93, has scheduled a…More